Holistic Medicine for Animals

 For this reason, Homeopathy, Traditional Chinese Medicine (including Acupuncture), Herbal Medicine (herbs) and some other systems of natural medicine (e.g Ayurveda), which consider the body as a functional whole, within its environment (i.e. holistic), are often able to produce results, when a more conventional and ‘reductionist‘ approach has failed.

-Christopher D, practising at the Alternative Veterinary Medicine Centre, is a holistic vet of more than 40 years’ experience in holistic medicine, especially homeopathy and is willing to share experiences, understanding and ideas with veterinary colleagues, veterinary students and animal ‘owners’ on any aspect of vet holistic medicine.
+Christopher D, practising at the Alternative Vet, is a holistic vet of more than 40 years’ experience in holistic medicine, especially homeopathy and is willing to share experiences, understanding and ideas with veterinary colleagues, veterinary students and animal ‘owners’ on any aspect of vet holistic medicine.
 The AVMC was the first dedicated holistic veterinary practice in the UK, founded in 1987.
 He offers holistic vet advice for each and every patient.

 N.B.
 Many of the therapies used at the AVMC are restricted to use by a fully-qualified veterinary surgeon (Veterinary Surgeons Act 1966).
 On this site, each page describing a therapy has a note, explaining this.